getodk/docs/README.md

 * [Docker Hosted Build Enviornment](#docker)
 * [Python Build Enviornment](#python-environment)

-The Docker recommended enviornment is recommended because of fewer setup steps required and less enviornmental variable paths that need to be set.
+The Docker enviornment is recommended because of fewer setup steps required and less enviornmental variable paths that need to be set.

 ------------------------------------------
 ## <a name="docker"></a>Using Docker Hosted Build  Enviornment